 Your session has been allocated a room.
 Please note this room may change.
-You will be sent an email one week prior to the conference to confirm the final room details for any session in which you are partaking.
+You will be sent an email one week prior to the conference to confirm the final room details for any session in which you are participating.

 If you have any questions about the content of your session, whether you need to prepare slides, the length of time dedicated to Q&A etc, please speak with your session lead.
-If you are the session lead and have questions, please email Colin Cooper, as per your previous correspondences.
+If you are the session lead and have questions, please email Colin Cooper, as per your previous correspondence.

 At 15, 10 and 5 minutes before the end of the session, a member of the organising team will hold up a countdown sign at the back of the room.
 Please ensure your session finishes on time.
 Many of the rooms are used during the breaks or need to be cleared for the next session.

 Please use the Presentation Title Slide at the beginning of your slide deck.